By MICHAEL GREY MBE

 The report itself is a notably thorough piece of work, largely undertaken by Dearsley Marine Consulting.
-But it is impossible to ignore the industrial background, with organisations which do spend a king’s ransom on their training, such as major ship managers, having to jump through hoops to obtain berths
+But it is impossible to ignore the industrial background, with organisations which do spend a king’s ransom on their training, such as major ship managers, having to jump through hoops to obtain berths for trainees.

 There are still large numbers of owners who see nothing wrong in buying a ship without a single berth for a trainee or cadet aboard and, even if berths are available, will reject a ship manager’s entreaties to let them carry cadets.
 Frankly, these people should be named and shamed into behaving in a more responsible manner; they won’t change their ways otherwise.

 It was a few years ago that the CEO of one of the biggest ship managers in the world said that if an owner would provide a training ship, he would operate it for free.
-There were, sadly,
+There were, sadly, no takers.